bozzmob/PR-and-issues/README.md

-# List of PRs and Issues
+# List of PRs and Issues - For my reference

 ### React Native